 Whole Body Cryotherapy is typically safe and, if done properly, has minimal risks or side effects.
 Potential risks include: Anxiety, claustrophobia, frostbite or cold burns, eye injury, allergic skin reactions, lightheadedness, and fluctuations in blood pressure or respiratory rate and difficulty breathing.
 Our staff is trained to protect your experience, mitigate risk and ensure an atmosphere of safety.
 Please refer to our list of contraindications for Whole Body Cryotherapy.

 After choosing a song of your choice, you de-robe in private environment and enter the neon blue glow of the cryo chamber.
 An invigorating rush of cold air engulfs you and you may feel more excited than uncomfortable.
 Your skin will tingle and you will think to yourself, “ It’s cold but it’s not that bad.”
-Our technician will be talking to you over the intercom and a countdown timer will let you know exactly how much longer until your session is complete.
+Our technician will be walking you through the process and a countdown timer will let you know exactly how much longer until your session is complete.
 The intensity of the cold sensation increases during the last 30 seconds.
-As you push the door open following your 2-3 minute session you will cold but not uncomfortable.
+As you push the door open following your 2-4 minute session you will be cold but not uncomfortable.
 A surge of warmth will dominate the next 10 minutes and will last for up to 2-3 hours.

 People are required to wear underwear or shorts.
 We will provide socks, slippers, gloves, ear protection and a respiratory mask.